laurencee/Livestream.Monitor/README.md

 3. Add other channels manually
 4. Double click on live channels to open the stream or click on the quality button while having a stream row selected

-## Other Features
+## Features
+* Open twitch chat for the selected stream (requires chrome)
+* Search for top streams and filter top streams by game
+* Search for VODS by streamer and launch vods through livestreamer (you can also just paste a twitch vod url and launch that)
 * Ability to choose quality of stream (before opening the stream)
-* Open twitch chat for the selected stream
 * Toast notifications for streams coming online
+* Toast notifications for popular streams (so you never miss a special event)
 * Filter your channel list to find streams quickly
 * Change your colour theme using the theme button in the top right